brijesh-hirapara/DLP/README.md

 ## Technologies and Architecture

-KGH utilizes the following technologies and follows a specific architecture:
+DLP utilizes the following technologies and follows a specific architecture:

 - **CQRS (Command Query Responsibility Segregation)**: The project adopts the CQRS pattern, which segregates the read and write operations.
 This approach enhances performance, scalability, and maintainability by decoupling the components responsible for handling commands (writes) and queries (reads).

 - **Folder Structure**:
-  - **KGH(WebUI)**: This folder contains the web user interface of the application, developed using the ReactJS framework.
+  - **DLP(WebUI)**: This folder contains the web user interface of the application, developed using the ReactJS framework.
 It provides a highly interactive and responsive interface for users to interact with the database management system.
   - **Application**: The application layer resides in this folder and encompasses the business logic and coordination of data flow between the user interface and the domain layer.
   - **Domain**: The domain layer, located in this folder, encapsulates the core business entities, services, and logic.
 It defines the fundamental concepts and rules related to cooling systems and devices.
   - **Infrastructure**: The infrastructure layer, found in this folder, handles the integration with external systems and services.
 It includes components for data access, API integrations, and other infrastructure-related code.